 (Rights of Third Parties) Act 1999 by any person that is not a party to it.

 15.6 The formation, existence, construction, performance, validity and all aspects of the Contract shall be governed by English law and the parties submit to the exclusive jurisdiction of the English courts.

-16.1 All notices between the parties about the Contract shall be in writing and delivered by hand or sent by first class post or sent by fax or email:
+16.1 All notices between the parties about the Contract shall be in writing and delivered by hand or sent by first class post or sent by email:

 (a) in case of notices to the Supplier to its place of business or such changed address as shall be notified to the Customer by the Supplier; or